triasha72/Surrogate-model-learning/READMe.md

 | GP | 1.000 | 0.55% | 0.146s |
 | RBF | 0.895 | 187% | 0.002s |

-RSM failed completely — a degree-2 polynomial can't represent a curved valley.
+RSM failed completely as a degree-2 polynomial can't represent a curved valley.
 RBF got the shape roughly right but struggled at the edges.
-GP nailed it.
+GP has the perfect value, which means we need to add some noise to it.

 The takeaway: for nonlinear problems with limited data, GP is worth the extra training time.
 RSM only makes sense when you have strong reason to believe the response is nearly quadratic.
-RBF sits in the middle — fast and decent, but no uncertainty estimates.
+RBF sits in the middle that is, fast and decent, but no uncertainty estimates.

 ![Surrogate Comparison](results/surrogate_comparison_clean.png)